 Conversely, code written in C or C++ can embed Python.
 The standard for embedding Python is documented in: http://docs.python.org/py3k/extending/embedding.html.

-The Jython system is a Java-based implementation that interfaces with Java and IronPython provides interfaces to Microsoft .NET languages.
+The Jython system is a Java-based implementation that interfaces with Java, and IronPython provides interfaces to Microsoft .NET languages.

 6.47.2 Guidance to language users